Mamaril-Jeremy/Social-Code-Mobile-App/README.md

 - Premium tier is scaffolded but not wired to payments.
 - The assessment is self-reported, so results depend on honest answers.
 There's no calibration against observed behavior.
 - Content is written for one audience.
 The archetype framing and mission design don't generalize past it without a rewrite.

 ---

-## Roadmap

-- Payment integration and premium unlock
-- Post-Day-7 experience built on BRAVE and SHIELD
-- Beta launch

----